somaranaresh/BookFinder/README.md

 This application was created for search books, also it sugges most popular searched books.

 Installation

 Install all dependencies in package.json file.
 This can be done by navigating to the root directory in the command prompt/terminal/console (I will refer to it as command prompt) and running the following command:

 $ npm install

-Add MongoDb, RedisDb server information in config file
+Add MongoDb, RedisDb server information in config.json file

 $ npm start